INPEX

-INPEX (Invention and New Product Exposition) is America's largest invention trade show, held since 1985 and organized by the invention promotion firm InventHelp.
-The annual show is held each June in Pittsburgh, Pennsylvania.
+INPEX (Invention and New Product Exposition) was an invention trade show, held from 1985 to 2017 and organized by the invention promotion firm InventHelp.
+The annual show was held each June in Pittsburgh, Pennsylvania.

-INPEX provides a forum for inventors to exhibit their inventions and pitch their ideas with companies interested in licensing, marketing or manufacturing their new products.
+INPEX provided a forum for inventors to exhibit their inventions and pitch their ideas with companies interested in licensing, marketing or manufacturing their new products.

-This trade show also hosts contests for domestic and international inventors (45 different categories), as well as seminars and workshops for both inventors and business attendees within the George Foreman Inventors University.
+This trade show also hosted contests for domestic and international inventors (45 different categories), as well as seminars and workshops for both inventors and business attendees within the George Foreman Inventors University.
 The annual sponsor and producer of INPEX, InventHelp, markets promotional services to amateur inventors.

-Inventions at INPEX range from simple products to highly technical devices that can be displayed as models or prototypes or as a finished product for the mass market.
+Inventions at INPEX ranged from simple products to highly technical devices, displayed as models, prototypes, or as a finished product for the mass market.

 History

-INPEX has always been held in Pittsburgh.
+INPEX was always held in Pittsburgh.
 The first trade show took place in 1982.
 2015 was the 30th anniversary of the event.
+In 2017, InventHelp announced that INPEX was "going through a time of transition" and would not be hosting the show in 2018.